dikeboy/dhaspject/README.md

 Support for multiple flavors

-## If use kotlin  make sure  the @Aspect annotion file use kotlin
+## If use kotlin  make sure  the @Aspect annotion class file use kotlin

 ## How to use